ekimetrics/ekimetrics.github.io/blog/2025-02-17-Talk_to_Data_App.md

 1. Any new change must be accompanied by a drift measurement (loss of reliability on questions that have already been mastered).
 2. By adding tables, new prompt elements can be confused with older ones, which were not designed at the same time.
 To counter this, a table assignment mechanism upstream of the chain should enable the LLM to be directed towards a list of candidate tables.

-## 6. What’s next?
+## 6. Future Outlook
-There are now many more interesting ‘talk to data’ tools, whether from Databricks, Google or elsewhere.
+The landscape of talk-to-data solutions continues to evolve rapidly, with major players like Databricks and Google introducing interesting offerings.
 The Bird SQL benchmark continues to fill up with new records, and LLMs have greatly improved their code generation, thanks in particular to the ‘test time compute’ approach.

-But our experience shows that all these use cases will always require the following fundamental elements: excellent data governance, a solid business sense on the part of the players responsible for maintaining text-to-SQL-based products, and well-parametrized tools to ensure robust responses.
+But our experience shows that all these use cases will require the following fundamental elements: excellent data governance, a solid business sense on the part of the players responsible for maintaining text-to-SQL-based products, and well-parametrized tools to ensure robust responses - expertise and solutions that we've developed and proven to be consistently valuable.

+The future of text-to-SQL applications depends not just on technological advancement, but on the thoughtful integration of these fundamental elements.

 </div>